-Cash Severance -
+Cash Severance-

-- Termination occurs on December 25, 2021 (last day of the fiscal year 2021). - We assumed that the full year's actual bonus was already earned by the named executive and paid by us; therefore, it was not included as a part of the cash severance payment.
+- Termination occurs on December 31, 2022 (last day of the fiscal year 2022). - We assumed that the full year's actual bonus was already earned by the named executive and paid by us; therefore, it was not included as a part of the cash severance payment.
 However, in actual practice, under the EICP, employees who leave us prior to actual receipt of EICP awards forfeit the total bonus payment (except in instances of retirement, death, or disability).

-Benefits Continuation -
+Benefits Continuation-

-• In accordance with the Officer Separation Plan, the benefits continuation value for each named executive includes continuation of medical and dental coverage for the applicable severance period.
+In accordance with the Officer Separation Plan, the benefits continuation value for each named executive includes continuation of medical and dental coverage for the applicable severance period.

-Equity -
+Equity-

-- In accordance with the 2016 and 2018 Incentive Plans, the named executives are entitled to exercise any vested stock option up to three months after termination of employment (except with respect to retirement eligible executives with respect to stock options granted in 2015 and thereafter).
-As described in detail on page 52 of this Proxy Statement, commencing with our 2015 equity grants, we have generally included a full career retirement provision in equity awards that provide for the continued vesting of unvested equity grants for employees who retire after meeting the following specified criteria.
+• In accordance with the 2016 and 2018 Incentive Plans, the named executives are entitled to exercise any vested stock option up to three months after termination of employment (except with respect to retirement eligible executives with respect to stock options granted in 2015 and thereafter).
+As described in detail on page 56 of this Proxy Statement, commencing with our 2015 equity grants, we have generally included a full career retirement provision in equity awards that provide for the continued vesting of unvested equity grants for employees who retire after meeting the following specified criteria.
 Messrs.
-Foster and Barbo are retirement eligible, and received awards in 2015, 2016, 2017, 2018, 2019, 2020 and 2021 that would qualify for continued post-retirement vesting. - In accordance with the 2016 and 2018 Incentive Plans, any unvested options, restricted stock/units, or PSUs after such time are forfeited (except with respect to retirement eligible executives with respect to stock options granted in 2015 and thereafter, as described above), although we note that (1) grant agreements beginning in 2020 allow for accelerated vesting of RSUs and stock options upon the death of the participant and (2) if an employee terminates due to death more than 12 months following the date of grant of a PSU, a pro rata portion of the PSU is deemed to immediately vest.
-Accordingly, for purposes of this table:
+Foster and Barbo are retirement eligible, and received awards since that time that would qualify for continued post-retirement vesting.

-- PSUs granted in 2020 are included on a pro rata basis (assuming two-thirds completion and estimated payout based on estimated adjustments of (1) first year EPS performance and (2) rTSR performance through the end of fiscal year 2021); and - PSUs granted in 2021 are included for retirement eligible executives assuming vesting at target levels, but are not included for the other named executives none of whose PSUs will have been deemed to have vested for purposes of this table.
+- In accordance with the 2016 and 2018 Incentive Plans, any unvested options, restricted stock/units, or PSUs after such time are forfeited (except with respect to retirement eligible executives with respect to stock options granted in 2015 and thereafter, as described above), although we note that (1) grant agreements beginning in 2020 allow for accelerated vesting of RSUs and stock options upon the death of the participant and (2) if an employee terminates due to death more than 12 months following the date of grant of a PSU, a pro rata portion of the PSU is deemed to immediately vest.
+Accordingly, for purposes of this table: - PSUs granted in May 2021 are included on a pro rata basis (assuming two-thirds completion and estimated payout based on estimated adjustments of (1) first year EPS performance and (2) rTSR performance through the end of fiscal year 2022); - PSUs granted in 2021 to Mr. LaPlume as part of a one-time, long-term equity award, are included on a pro rata basis (assuming one-fifth completion and estimated payout based on estimated adjustment of rTSR performance through the end of fiscal year 2022); and - PSUs granted in 2022 are included for retirement eligible executives assuming vesting subject to actual financial performance and settlement after such performance has been finalized and certified; PSUs granted in 2022 are not included for the other named executives none of whose PSUs will have been deemed to have vested for purposes of this table.

-Retirement Plan Benefits -
+Retirement Plan Benefits-

-- The values reflect the total vested account balance in the Deferred Compensation Plan as of December 31, 2021.
-This date is slightly different than our 2021 fiscal year end (December 25, 2021) solely for the administrative efficiency of calculating these values. - Benefits under the Deferred Compensation Plan are currently 100% vested for Mr. Foster and Mr. Barbo, and will automatically be paid upon any termination (disregarding any possible delay of payment as a result of compliance with Section 409A of the Code).
+- The values reflect the total vested account balance in the Deferred Compensation Plan as of December 31, 2022. - Benefits under the Deferred Compensation Plan are currently 100% vested for Mr. Foster and Mr. Barbo, and will automatically be paid upon any termination (disregarding any possible delay of payment as a result of compliance with Section 409A of the Code).
 Benefits under the Deferred Compensation Plan for Mr. Smith, Ms. Girshick, and Mr. LaPlume vest in one quarter increments annually over a four-year period, but become fully vested in the event of termination due to death or disability.
+Ms. Pease became eligible to participate in the Deferred Compensation Plan on January 1, 2023.

-Other Benefits -
+Other Benefits-